Razumovskyy/MARFA/README.md

-# Atmospheric Absorption Coefficient Calculator
+# MARFA (Molecular Absorption with Rapid and Flexible Analysis)
 ## Overview
-This repository hosts a Fortran-based tool designed for calculating volume molecular absorption coefficients or monochromatic absorption cross-sections based on initial spectroscopic data and a given atmospheric profile.
+MARFA is a Fortran-based tool designed for calculating volume molecular absorption coefficients or monochromatic absorption cross-sections based on initial spectroscopic data and a given atmospheric profile.
 Originally developed to facilitate modeling of radiative transfer in Venus's atmosphere, its flexible design permits adaptation to various spectroscopic and atmospheric scenarios.

 In addition to using and contributing to the source code, it is recommended to interact with the web interface of the tool to better understand its capabilities.
 The web interface can be accessed at: <URL>